shannoding/cmu-iff-next/content/articles/sfc.md

 ## Contact

-Please email [cmusfc@gmail.com](mailto:cmusfc@gmail.com) or Jolanta Lion at [jola@cmu.edu](mailto:jola@cmu.edu) for other payment methods, submission details, or any other questions concerning the Short Film Competition.
+Please email [cmusfc@gmail.com](mailto:cmusfc@gmail.com) or Jolanta Lion at [jola@andrew.cmu.edu](mailto:jola@andrew.cmu.edu) for other payment methods, submission details, or any other questions concerning the Short Film Competition.

 ## Sponsors